adamsilver/fdpb/08-an-upload-form.md

 Notes:

 - The form has a `enctype="multipart/form-data"` attribute, which ensures the file is transmitted to the server for uploading
-- The file picker uses the same field constructs as first described in chapter 1, “A Registration Form”.
-Please refer to that chapter if you need to give users a hint or error message.
+- The file picker uses the same field constructs as first described in chapter 1, “A Registration Form” which can optionally include a hint and error message.

 ### Restyling The File Picker Is Dangerous Territory